HEALTH RESEARCH, AND ITS DANGERS

 For example, drug companies own thousands of websites with consumer-friendly names and gimmicks to attract your attention.
 However, their real goal is to gently steer you, frighten you, seduce you, and/or lure you away from natural healing and back toward using only drugs and surgery for healing.

-Please be very careful because some of these articles and websites can seem very genuine.
+Some malicious articles and websites can seem very genuine.
 They subtly twist logic around to make their points seem very reasonable.
 The main ways they confuse people are:

 a) Deliberately disparaging therapies they do not want you to use.

 b) Promoting toxic products as though they are “natural” or non-toxic.

 c) Subtly promoting the use of drugs or other standard toxic methods or products.